cs1302uga/cs1302-ce09/README.md

 1.

+# On branch master
+# Untracked files:
+#   (use "git add <file>..." to include in what will be committed)
+#
+#	src/cs1302/shapes/Rectangle.java
+nothing added to commit but untracked files present (use "git add" to track)

    Use the following commands to tell Git to add and commit the changes that you made to your source code to your local copy of the repository for this exercise.